connordelacruz/webdriver-test-tools/EXAMPLE_TEST_PROJECT.md

 ## Configure site URLs

 After initializing a project, the URL of the site to be tested will need to be configured.
 In `example_package/config/site.py`, set the `SITE_URL` and `BASE_URL` of the `SiteConfig` class.

-**TODO:** Briefly explain motiviation for declaring URLs in a single location

 For this example, we'll use [example.com](https://www.example.com/).